 You can begin your journey by subscribing to all of the above sub-reddits, they’re programming related (some more than others) and will have additional sub-reddits listed in their sidebars.
 Share your own favorites in the comments down below.

-The SitePoint forums has always been one of my favorite online communities for programmers and designers.
+The SitePoint forums have always been one of my favorite online communities for programmers and designers.
 It is quite populated with regular members, and also provides a wide spectrum of categories to choose from.
 The community runs itself, and content quality is way above acceptable.

 Forums is focused on helping beginners and intermediate users to better understand their language of choice, while also providing help in the field of business and marketing.
 The main site is populated by articles on topics like web development, web design, copywriting, user experience and more.